 The Simple checks that can be carried out, include a review of the service history, noise, and vibration inspections.
 Previous noise issues could for example be due to motor single phasing.
 The previous vibration may have been due to worn bearings, which allow the Stator to turn.
-Other checks include visual inspections (damage and burning), windings tests (insulation resistance & continuity), brush and commutator maintenance (dc motors), and bearings and lubrication.
+Other checks include visual inspections (damage and burning), windings tests (insulation resistance & continuity), brush and commutator maintenance (dc motors, not AC Induction Motors), and bearings and lubrication.

 Inspection frequency and the degree of inspection detail may vary depending on such factors as the critical nature of the motor, its function, and the motor’s operating environment.
 An inspection schedule, therefore, must be flexible and adapted to the needs of each industrial or marine environment.

 The main failure points of AC Induction Motors are either the Stator coil or the bearings which allow the Rotor to rotate.

 Stator coils are wound coils of copper wire, that surround the Rotor of an Induction Motor.